|

 planted back as far as the late 1890s, with more than a hundred acres under vine

 Wine Quality Alliance.
-One of its initiatives is to restrict the use of the word
+One of its initiatives was to restrict the use of the word

 "Reserve" on wine labels.
 As you may know, many California wineries (Glen